Focus on what is within your control.

-So here’s a couple of tips.
-The first thing that I would do is I would recognize that something is out of your control.
+So here are a couple of tips.
+The first thing that I would do is I would recognize that something is out of my control.
 And if it is truly out of your control, spending any time or energy on something out of your control is a waste of your time.

 The third thing I would do is start to strategize with what’s in your control to make you start to feel better.
 And every time you focus on what’s out of your control, gently bring yourself back to what is in your control.